timeteam/timeteam.github.io/_posts/Non_fiction/2017-10-18-the-man-of-numbers.md

 title: "Keith Devlin - The Man of Numbers"
 date: 2017-10-18
 published: true
-categories: ['history and pre-history', 'mathematics and physics']
+categories: ['history and pre-history', 'mathematics and physics', 'biography and memoir']

 ---